pazcm/memo-game/README.md

 - As a user, I want to see messages so I know what's going on.
 - As a user, I want to see a timer to glance how long I'm playing.
 - As a user, I want to see the game satisfactory in my mobile and tablet so I can play in any device.
+- As a user, I want to see a reset button, so I can restart the game from there.

 [wireframes, mockups, diagrams ...]